-9. Show your children how family finances work.
 Bring home an entire paycheck in one or ten dollar bills.
 Or, use play money in an amount corresponding to your paycheck.
 Put the money in piles to show exactly how much goes to what expenses each month.
 This way your children can visualize where the family’s money goes.

 Some things will surprise the children, and they’ll ask you questions.
 You’ll probably end up reevaluating and making some healthy changes yourself.
 (Comparing the amount you give away with the amount you spend on various items may be particularly convicting.)
 Your children may see things in perspective for the first time.
 A child who’s told to turn off the lights when he leaves the room, or to shut the front door behind him in the winter, suddenly understands why when he sees the stack of money that goes to pay the electric bill.

-10. Never underestimate the power of your example.
 Albert Schweitzer said, “There are only three ways to teach a child.
 The first is by example, the second is by example, the third is by example.”

 Whether consciously or not, we continuously train our children, engraving our values in them as if drawing with a stick in wet cement.
 Children learn most effectively not just from what we say, but from what we do.
 Our actions speak louder than our words.
 (Sometimes so loudly our children can’t hear a word we’re saying!)

-When it comes to handling money and possessions in light of eternity, dads, the most important point is this: sometimes our children will fail to listen to us; rarely will they fail to imitate us.
+When it comes to handling money and possessions in light of eternity, parents, the most important point is this: sometimes our children will fail to listen to us; rarely will they fail to imitate us.